 What is the difference between the snow queen and marble queen pothos?

 The main difference between snow queen and marble queen pothos is the variegation pattern on the leaves.
 Snow Queen has primarily white leaves with a subtle splash of green texture.

-Here is snow queen vs marble queen pothos difference:
+Here is the snow queen vs marble queen pothos difference:

 How big snow queen and marble queen pothos grow?

 Both plants belong to the Epipremnum aureum species, which is known for its slow growth rate.
-It takes a while for them to get matured to be able to climb.
+It takes a while for them to get mature to be able to climb.

 Snow queen grows a bit longer than marble queen pothos.
 In a suitable environment, it grows up to 1.5 to 2 meters long.
 Marble queen plants usually grow less than 1.5 meters long.

 If you’re using them as a hanging plant, you have to prune them regularly to maintain the proper shape and encourage healthy foliage growth.